This chocolate strawberry mousse cake might look like it came from a patisserie shop but is easy to make at home and tastes divine!

 This masterpiece of a cake has been in my baking arsenal for at least a decade, and it’s safe to assume I will never get tired of making it.

-My family will never get tired of eating it.
+And my family will never get tired of eating it!
 This chocolate strawberry mousse cake has gone through multiple changes throughout the recipe tasting process over the years and I am confident that this version is final.

 This amazing cake is as light as a cloud.
 Thin chocolate layers are rich yet delicate.
-The strawberry mousse, that is sandwiched between the delicious chocolate layers, is infused with the flavour of real strawberries and made airy with egg whites and whipped cream.
+The strawberry mousse sandwiched between the delicious chocolate layers is infused with the flavour of real strawberries and made airy with egg whites and whipped cream.

 This chocolate strawberry mousse cake is truly dreamy!
-I am thinking Mother’s Day dreamy!
+I am thinking birthday, holiday or Mother’s Day dreamy!

 I am sure at this point you are thinking all of it is great, I am totally into this cake but it looks difficult to make.
 Here is where my clear and detailed instructions come in.